NBA TV deal allows for ESPN Internet streaming channel

 The NBA’s current eight-year deals with ABC/ESPN and TNT expire at the end of the 2015-16 season.

-ESPN’s current deal covering NBA games on television began in 2002, when the network won the rights from NBC.
-TNT has been covering the NBA since 1988.

-Additional reporting by Jennifer Saba and Sai Sachin R; Editing by Sriraj Kalluvila, Dan Grebler and Bernard Orr
+Additional reporting by Jennifer Saba and Sai Sachin R; Editing by Sriraj Kalluvila, Dan Grebler, Bernard Orr and Ken Wills